 The Kindergarten-Providing Academic Skills and Strategies (K-PASS) program was designed to teach parents the literacy skills necessary for child success in kindergarten and how best to ready children for further language development in an effort to cut off the existing achievement gap.

-Teaching English Language Learners Teaching students for whom English is not a primarily-used language is a difficult process, and any attempt to simplify the needs of this demographic is disrespectful to its students.
+Teaching English Language Learners(American Educator - Summer 2008) Teaching students for whom English is not a primarily-used language is a difficult process, and any attempt to simplify the needs of this demographic is disrespectful to its students.
 We need to step up nationwide to improve our comprehensive ELL instruction, because “the costs of large-scale underachievement are very high.”

-Inclusion for ELs: SIOP in Elementary Classrooms This presentation identifies the cultural and educational disparity in ELLs.
+Inclusion for ELs: SIOP in Elementary Classrooms(Marina Moran - June 2007) This CSI: Ed Forum presentation identifies the cultural and educational disparity in ELLs.
 It introduces Sheltered Instruction Observation Protocol (SIOP) as a viable option to improve support networks for these students.

 The SIOP Model: Providing Diverse Learners with Access to Content and Language(MaryEllen Vogt - April 2014) By 2025, it is estimated that English learners will make up approximately 25% of the total K-12 student population.
 This CSI: Ed Forum presentation reviews the Sheltered Instruction Observation Protocol’s (SIOP) organizational framework, eight instructional components, and its model of academic language.